Kourtney and Khloé Take Workout Style to the Next Level

 VIDEO: Get That Body: Khloé Kardashian's Booty

 Big sis Kourtney took a similar approach to her all-black ensemble, wearing a one-piece Nike bodysuit.
-Her workout gear, however, featured short shorts and a long-sleeve top.
+Her workout gear, however, featured short shorts, a long-sleeve top, and APL running shoes ($140; bandier.com).
 Both sisters sported black sneakers and glamorous hair styles as they entered the dance studio—our hair definitely doesn't look like that before a workout!
 Just one more reason to wish we had a glam squad.

 Before the Keeping Up With the Kardashians stars got their sweat on, they posed for a cute selfie in the car.
 Kourtney shared the pic on her Instagram, writing "bubble hard in the double R"—a.k.a. their Rolls Royce.